CodeStone1125/advanceTexture/README.md

 In `fresnel.frag` I implement the fountion with:
 1. I calculate the View Direction and Cosine of the Angle, where `viewDir` is the normalized view direction, and `cosTheta` is the cosine of the angle between the view direction and the surface normal.
 2. I compute the Fresnel Equation using `fresnelPower`, `fresnelScale`, and `fresnelBias`, and then use `clamp` to limit the value range to [0.0, 1.0].
 3. I adjust fresnelTerm with `mix` to ensure that the adjustments to `fresnelPower`, `fresnelScale`, and `fresnelBias` can be smoothly presented on the screen.
+4. Calculate Reflection and Refraction Vectors (reflection, refraction)
+5. Query Textures for Reflection and Refraction Colors
+6. Interpolate Between Reflection and Refraction Colors
+7. Gamma Correction and Output

 ```cpp
     // Refractive index of R, G, and B respectively